Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Personal background checks may be done by looking through public criminal records, as detailed above, among other public repositories and third-party providers.

-Searching the Sex Offender Registry in Washington, DC
+Searching the Sex Offender Registry in Washington D.C.

 For information on sex offenders, you can use the U.S. Department of Justice’s National Sex Offender Registry.
-Or you can use Washington, DC’s sex offender registry for a local search.29 This search allows you to find sex offenders by address, name, or nickname.
-You can also click on their list of all DC sex offenders.
+Or you can use Washington, DC’s sex offender registry for a local search.29

 A screenshot of the Washington, DC’s sex offender registry where the user can find sex offenders by address, name or nickname.